Franco Davín: Coaching career

+Davín coached Gastón Gaudio when he won the 2004 French Open winning against Guillermo Coria, whom he coached also at one time.

-Davin coached fellow countryman Juan Martín del Potro until July 2015, and was the captain of the Argentine Davis Cup team.
+Davin also coached fellow countryman Juan Martín del Potro until July 2015, and was the captain of the Argentine Davis Cup team.
 Under Davín's tutelage, Del Potro won the 2009 US Open, defeating Rafael Nadal in the semifinals and Roger Federer in the final en route to the championship title.
-Davín also coached Gastón Gaudio when he won the 2004 French Open winning against Guillermo Coria whom he coached also at one time.

-He coached Grigor Dimitrov in 2015–2016.
+He coached Grigor Dimitrov on a trial basis for 9 months from September 2015 until June 2016.

 After that he coached Fabio Fognini for three years 2016–2019, when he captured the Rolex Monte-Carlo Masters title and reached a career-high ranking of World No. 9 in 2019.

 He then coached Kyle Edmund in 2020.
 From November 2020 until 2021, he coached Cristian Garín.
-In 2022–2023, he coached Brandon Nakashima on a part-time basis and WTA player and world No. 11 Veronika Kudermetova.
-Since 2024 he is coaching João Fonseca in a “consultant” role.
+From mid 2022 until 2023, he coached Brandon Nakashima on a part-time basis and then also coached WTA player Veronika Kudermetova at the same time.

+Since March 2025 he is coaching João Fonseca in a “consultant” role.